 There are literally thousands of CFD brokers that operate around the world and most will accept clients from the UK.
 But how do you know which one is best and where to start?

-We’ve put together a comparison table of FCA regulated and UK based CFD brokers, that are industry leaders and offer decent CFD trading platforms.
+We’ve put together a comparison of CFD brokers so you can compare CFD trading platforms, that are industry leaders and offer the best accounts for CFD trading.

 In the CFD broker comparison tables you can compare the key features like spreads, costs, commission, margin, leverage, market access and read fuller reviews.

-So, if you are looking for a CFD broker, here is a good place to start.
+So, if you are looking for a CFD broker, Good Money Guide is a good place to start.

 However, more important than what to look for is what to AVOID when finding a CFD broker.